alessandroarduino/EPT-guidelines---analysis-scripts/README.md

 This readme gives an overview of the tool to analyse Magnetic Resonance-based Electrical Properties Tomography (MR-EPT) performances as part of the standardization guidelines for MR-EPT reconstruction standardization, which can be found [here]().

+An updated version of the tool can be found in the [Github repository](https://github.com/alessandroarduino/EPT-guidelines---analysis-scripts).

 # Overview

-This tool performs an analysis of the results (conductivity and permittivity reconstructions) obtained from your MR-EPT method applied to the test datasets provided alongside with the [standardization guidelines]().
+This tool performs an analysis of the results (conductivity and permittivity reconstructions) obtained from your MR-EPT method applied to the test datasets provided alongside with the [standardization guideline]().

 The repository contains both a Matlab and a Python version of the tool.